The Power of Mindfulness and Types of Meditation

 Even without practicing formal meditation, we all know that our minds don’t necessarily follow our commands.
 If we are worrying incessantly about something, we can’t just tell our minds “stop worrying.”
 If we are grieving deeply, we can’t just say “get over it” and become happy again.
 If we are angry it doesn’t always work to just “calm down.”
 The mind gets overwhelmed by so many emotions.
 It gets dull and cloudy, or wild and unruly.
 Sometimes even concentrating on mundane tasks proves too much for it.

-All sorts of books have been written, courses developed, and retreats offered to teach this ancient practice.
+People have written all sorts of books, developed courses, and offered retreats to teach this ancient practice.
 The most powerful way to begin is with formal seated meditation.
 Generally speaking, meditation can be described as the cultivated practice of turning the mind away from its incessant running thought-narrative and trying to fix it on a single object (such as the breath, mantras, visualizations or body scans.)
 To the extent that the mind becomes engrossed in a single object, rather than scattered like a radio tuner on scan, it becomes calm and concentrated.
 Some people find a kind of peaceful meditative state just in the one-pointed focus they achieve during the creative process, or while running, or even stirring a pot on the stove.

 In the case of mindfulness meditation, the object is not something imagined, like a mantra or visualization.
 Rather it is a reality, either internal or external, that keeps us trained on the present moment.
 The goal is to simply be aware of this reality without judging it or forming emotional reactions.
 It is important to note that whenever your mind strays into distracting thoughts, you should try to bring it back calmly and patiently without feelings of failure.
 By this effort alone you will reap tremendous benefits.